PL

 The first phones from Radom

-The Polish Joint-Stock Electric Company "Ericsson" launched production plants in Radom, which later transformed into the Radom Telephone Factory - RWT.
-During the period of the Polish People's Republic, telephones used in all people's democracies were produced in Radom.
-After the political and ownership changes, in 2013 the company transformed into the Radom Telecommunications Factory and changed its business profile to the production of railway traffic control devices.
+The Polish Electric Company "Ericsson" launched production facilities in Radom, which later transformed into the Radom Telephone Factory - RWT.
+During the period of the People's Republic of Poland, telephones used in all people's democracies were produced in Radom.
+After the system and ownership transformations, in 2013 the company was transformed into the Radom Telecommunications Factory and changed its business profile to the production of railway traffic control devices.

-The Project Office "Metroprojekt" was established in 1951 to provide design services for the construction of the metro in Warsaw.
-The office's achievements also include, among others, the design of a heating tunnel under the Vistula River, many communication routes, and the Children's Health Center.
-The designers of Metroprojekt prepared various concepts for the route of the first metro line and technical-economic assumptions.
-Almost the entire first metro line and a significant part of the second line were developed based on Metroprojekt's designs.
-In the 1990s, the office transformed into a company, which later joined the Kombud Group.
+The Metroprojekt Design Office was established in 1951 to provide design services for the construction of the metro in Warsaw.
+The office’s achievements also include, among other things, the design of a heating tunnel under the Vistula River, many transportation routes, and the Children’s Health Center.
+The designers at Metroprojekt prepared various concepts for the route of Line I of the metro as well as technical and economic assumptions.
+Almost the entire Line I of the metro and a significant part of Line II were created based on the designs of Metroprojekt.
+In the 1990s, the office transformed into a company that eventually joined the Kombud Group.

 1951